Particular/docs.particular.net/samples/web/send-from-nancy-module/sample.md

 ---
-title: Sending from an NANCY Module
+title: Sending from a Nancy module
-summary: Illustrates how to send messages to a NServiceBus endpoint from a NANCY Web application.
+summary: Illustrates how to send messages to a NServiceBus endpoint from a Nancy web application.
 component: Core
-reviewed: 2017-12-09
+reviewed: 2018-01-04
 related:
 - nservicebus/dependency-injection
 - nservicebus/hosting